hoverbike1/RyuSOCKS_LDN/README.md

 ## LICENSE

 This software library is licensed under the terms of the GPLv2, with exemptions for specific projects noted below.
+This software library makes use of code authored by the .NET Foundation, see [THIRDPARTY.md](THIRDPARTY.md) for more details.

 You can find a copy of the license in the [LICENSE file](LICENSE).